Brazil–Colombia relations

 Brazil–Colombia relations are the bilateral relations between the Federative Republic of Brazil and the Republic of Colombia.
-Brazil has an embassy in Bogotá and Colombia has an embassy in Brasilia.
+Brazil has an embassy in Bogotá and Colombia has an embassy in Brasília.
 The Brazilian ambassador to Colombia is Maria Elisa Berenguer.
 The Colombian ambassador to Brazil is Alejandro Borda.
 Brazil and Colombia share a land border.
-Relations between both countries have not been the best throughout their history.
-They have been up and down in the past but recently they have decided to change that and improve them.
-They have strengthened relations with one another tremendously.
-A motive that is driving the forces between these two countries are that they are neighboring countries that could benefit tremendously in all aspects if they improve relations with one another.
-They are working towards this in many ways.
-They have started strengthening relations by signing agreements, laws, and treaties into action.
+Historically relations between both countries have been marked with tension; however, recently they have been trying to improve them.
+A motive that is driving the forces between these two countries are that they are neighboring countries that could benefit in all aspects if they improve relations with one another.
+They have started strengthening relations by signing agreements, laws, and treaties into action since their independence from Spain and Portugal.

 Country comparison

 Timeline of agreements and relations

-Relations between these two countries have not always been the best and mainly include Amazon-basis considerations and emphasize efforts to prevent the Andean Pact from becoming an instrument for containment of Brazilian influence.
+Colombia declared its independence from the Spanish Empire on 20 July 1810, making it the first South American country to win independence against Spanish colonialism while Brazil declared its independence from Portugal on 8 September 1822.
+The relations between these two countries have not always been the best and mainly include Amazon-basis considerations and emphasize efforts to prevent the Andean Pact from becoming an instrument for containment of Brazilian influence.
 These two countries have not interacted with one another very much over the past.
 Recently in the last decade they have started collaborate and work together more for the bettering of both countries.
 The first instance of an agreement signed between them was in 1907, when they signed the Treaty of Boundaries.
 This was just a treaty defining the boundaries of both countries and where the line between them would end up being.
 Both governments decided that they would use the Tabatinga–Apapóris line as the actual boundary line between them.
 However, this would not be the last time the boundary conflict would be visited and debated.
 In 1925, Brazil, Colombia and Peru would meet again to sign another treaty including boundaries again.
 This treaty would just assure that the countries would use the Tabatinga–Apapóris line as the boundary line between all three countries.
 The next relation would be when the President of Brazil, Figueiredo, would visit Colombia in 1981.
 This was the first visit from a head of state from Brazil.
 In 1981 also, a Visit from the President of Colombia, Julio Cesar Turbay Ayala, to Brazil happened as well.
 Another agreement was signed into action on November 7, 1994.
 It was called the Basic Technical Cooperation Agreement between Brazil and Colombia.
 This agreement impeded the illegal use of precursors and chemical substances essential to the processing of narcotics and psychotropic substances.
 Basically, making any narcotic and psychotropic illegal in either country.
 This was mainly done because the boundary between Brazil and Colombia was being used as a highway for cocaine and more powerful narcotics.
 The boundary was a major door way for smugglers to use into getting illegal narcotics and psychotropics into the countries.